Last updated

 burla.remote_parallel_map

-Run an arbitrary python function on many remote computers at the same time.
+Run any python function on many remote computers at the same time.

-See our for a more detailed description of how to use remote_parallel_map.
+See our for a more user friendly description of how to use remote_parallel_map.

 Run provided function_